The $i\varepsilon$-Prescription for String Amplitudes and Regularized Modular Integrals: Discussion and Conclusion

 \section{Discussion and Conclusion}

-Overall, we have explored various strategies for the evaluation of one-loop amplitudes in string theory, either open and closed.
-The three different strategies are: \begin{enumerate} \item Using the integration contour $\Gamma(T_0)\cup \gamma(T_0)$, which is a string-theoretic generalization of the $i\ep$-prescription of quantum field theory.
+We have explored two strategies for the evaluation of one-loop amplitudes in string theory, for both open or closed strings.
+For the closed strings, we demonstrated that evaluation using exponential integrals is equivalent to the analytic continuation based on the $i\varepsilon$-prescription.
+For the open strings, the two different strategies are: \begin{enumerate} \item Using the integration contour $\Gamma(T_0)\cup \gamma(T_0)$, which is a string-theoretic generalization of the $i\ep$-prescription of quantum field theory.
 Using this contour, the amplitudes are expressed in terms of Fourier coefficients and generalized exponential integrals.
-The imaginary part of the amplitude have a general closed analytic form in this way. \item Using the integration contour $\Gamma_\infty$ of infinitely many Ford circles put forward by Eberhardt and Mizera \cite{Eberhardt:2023xck}.
-Applying this contour, the amplitudes are expressed in terms of arithmetic exponential sums, reminiscent of Ramanujan or Kloosterman sums. \item Using the regularization for divergent integrals over modular forms \cite{Bringmann2016, Korpas:2019ava}.
-As under the Strategy 1., the amplitudes are expressed in terms of Fourier coefficients and generalized exponential integrals. \end{enumerate} The equivalence of strategy 1. and 2. follows directly from the residue theorem of complex analysis, yet the final expressions are rather different.
+The imaginary part of the amplitude have a general closed form in this way.
+This approach is equivalent to regularizing for divergent integrals over modular forms in its own sense~\cite{Bringmann2016, Korpas:2019ava}. \item Using the integration contour $\Gamma_\infty$ of infinitely many Ford circles put forward by Eberhardt and Mizera~\cite{Eberhardt:2023xck}.
+Applying this contour, the amplitudes are expressed in terms of arithmetic exponential sums, reminiscent of Ramanujan or Kloosterman sums. \end{enumerate} The equivalence of strategy 1. and 2. follows directly from the residue theorem of complex analysis, yet the final expressions are rather different.
 The numerical values provide a useful consistency check on each approach.

-We plan to apply our approach to other amplitudes in string theory, including higher point amplitudes and higher loop amplitudes such as the two-loop vacuum amplitudes \cite{Moore:1986rh}.
+We include Table \ref{tab:Disc} with a comparison of the two methods.